lunalucas123/wiki-search/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Authenticated website for users to search for flights based on specific criteria.
+ An alternative search for Wikipedia.

 ![](images/homepage.png)